LLDevLab/LLDev.TI.CC2531/README.md

 event EndDeviceMessageReceivedHandler?
 DeviceMessageReceivedAsync;
 ```

-DeviceAnnouncedAsync event will be called when device is connecting to the network.
+*DeviceAnnouncedAsync* event will be called when device is connecting to the network.

-DeviceMessageReceivedAsync event will be called when device message is received.
+*DeviceMessageReceivedAsync* event will be called when device message received.

-NB!
-Currently this package is only allowing to receive device messages, and do not allow to send messages to ZigBee device.
+**NB!
+Currently this package is allowing to receive device messages, and do not allow to send messages to ZigBee device.**